alters-mit/multimodal_challenge/doc/api/magnebot_init_data.md

 - `position` The initial position of the Magnebot as an `[x, y, z]` numpy array.

-- `torso_height` The initial height of the Magnebot's torso (between 0 and 1).

-- `column_angle` The initial rotation of the Magnebot's column in degrees.
+- `rotation` The initial rotation of the Magnebot around the y axis in degrees.

-- `camera_pitch` The initial pitch of the Magnebot's camera in degrees.

-- `camera_yaw` The initial yaw of the Magnebot's camera in degrees.

 ***